-Associate Professor, Mechanical Engineering
+Professor, Mechanical Engineering

-Erwin Edward Hart Professor of Mechanical & Industrial Engineering
+Percy Edward Hart Professor of Mechanical & Industrial Engineering

-Xinyu Liu is an Associate Professor in the Department of Mechanical and Industrial Engineering.
-Prior to joining the University of Toronto, he was an Associate Professor and the Canada Research Chair in Microfluidics and BioMEMS (tier II) in the Department of Mechanical Engineering at McGill University.
+Xinyu Liu is a Professor in the Department of Mechanical and Industrial Engineering.
+Prior to joining the University of Toronto, he was an Associate Professor and the Canada Research Chair in Microfluidics and BioMEMS in the Department of Mechanical Engineering at McGill University.
 He obtained his B.Eng. and M.Eng. from Harbin Institute of Technology in 2002 and 2004, respectively, and his Ph.D. from the University of Toronto in 2009, all in Mechanical Engineering.
 He then completed an NSERC Postdoctoral Fellowship in the Department of Chemistry and Chemical Biology at Harvard University in 2009–2011.